nkadel/ansiblerepo/README.md

 ansiblerepo
 ==========-

-Wrapper for SRPM building tools for ansible 7.x and ansible-core 2.14 using python3.9.
-CentOS 7 has ansible from before it was split into ansible_collecitons, which is deliberately mislabeled as "ansible", and ansible-core.
-This provides an RPM based update path.
+Wrapper for SRPM building tools for ansible 8.x and ansible-core 2.15 using python3.11.
+CentOS 7 does not have python3.11 easily available, so it's no longer supported here for Ansible servers.

 Stop installing ansible package
 -------------------------------

-Ehe ansible package is now pointless.
+The "ansible" package itself is now pointless.
 It contains more than 100 distinct ansible_collections entries, takes up at least 300 Meg gig of disk to provide only a few modules that an ansible server might actually use.
 Those modules are better provided by installing ansible-core and using the "ansible-galaxy" tool to install them as needed.